 Your content needs to carry a unique and identifiable voice, style, and pitch across all distribution channels to build trust and set your audience’s expectations.
 Give some time between posts.
 An immediate republish doesn’t give Google enough time to index your original article.
 And always ensure you link back to the original article.

 You can tackle existing content that wasn’t as successful from a new angle or rework it for a new segment that may appeal better to your audience.
 Or turn your existing content into an easily-consumable guide, such as a checklist or fill-in-the-blank template.
 This is a great tool to expand your database, by offering your audience a free tool if they subscribe to your email list.

 If you have content that created a huge amount of engagement, make sure you capitalise on this by using it further, in different guises, to ensure the maximum exposure and engagement.
 Or you can combine your best articles into a roundup post: the best of the best.

 If your content creates an extra-long post, consider dividing it up into smaller posts and turn it into a themed series.
 A series will build up anticipation for your audience and spreads the idea out over time.
 You can also turn your content into an infographic, taking the main points from your blog post or other content and use an infographic maker like Piktochart or Canva to create the graphic.

 5. It’s Easy to Delegate

 Content repurposing, SEO and social media have become a big niche for virtual assistants.
 As the importance of social media, websites and blogs increases within all business, the need for having content on multiple channels is even more important.
-So why not utilize someone else’s time to grow your presence.
+So why not utilise someone else’s time to grow your presence?

 These are just some of the great reasons why you should reuse your content.
 If you have any other repurposing tips, let us know in the comments below.
 You can listen to the original interview with Roger, download the transcript of our chat, or get my top content marketing tips here.